ryan-chann/MindPulse-2024/README.md

 ### What went well?
 - The project was successfully designed, developed, tested, and deployed in 1 month.
 - The project was completed within budget.
 - The author have learned and proved the concepts of cloud computing integration.
+- Successfully implemented single-table data model design with DynamoDB

 ### What didn't went well?
 - The author loses focus in executing software processes due to inadequate project planning.